This article appeared in the July 2016 issue of Club Life.

 Like any relationship, the beginning of negotiations is when everybody is on their best behaviour.
 It is not unusual for the club and caterer to think everything will be great and work out fine.
 However, one serious risk is allowing a caterer to start operating from the club before the agreement is finalised.
 This is because once a caterer is using the premises both parties may have very different views as to what the final terms of the agreement should be, and in some cases the paperwork gets left to one side and forgotten.
 That is, the caterer may be operating on an oral agreement with express and implied terms and ultimately it may require a court or tribunal to determine what those terms actually are.

 A comprehensive agreement should expressly deal with the club’s right of termination, and of course deal with the risk of a minimum five-year term under the Retail Leases Act.
 (Hint: If your agreement is for less than five years and does not contain a certificate referring to section 16(3) of the Retail Leases Act you should probably give us a call).
+[Note: the five year minimum term which applied at the time of publishing this article has since been repealed].

 Unfortunately, a caterer breaching its obligations under a catering agreement is not uncommon.
 This could be as straightforward as non-payment of the caterer’s licence fee or as severe as a failure to comply with the relevant food safety standards.
 The consequences of a breach can be harmful to the club’s business, especially when the breach involves poor customer service or unsatisfactory food – patrons are unlikely to distinguish between the club and its caterer and these days they may spread word of a bad experience through social media.